Female Vampire: Production

 In director Jesús Franco's productions from 1972 and onward, his films became more inclined towards themes involving female sex and zoom in shots on female genitalia.
 After the death of Franco's previous preferred lead actress Soledad Miranda, he cast 19-year-old actress Lina Romay as the Countess Irina.
 Romay was more open about her sexuality than Miranda, which allowed Franco to focus on his more sex-based themes in his films.
 Franco originally made three different versions of the film.... a straight vampire film called La comtesse noire (The Black Countess), a horror-oriented erotic film entitled La Comtesse aux seins nus (The Bare Breasted Countess), and the hardcore pornography version Les avaleuses (The Swallowers).
 These 3 versions ran at 72 minutes, 82 minutes, and 96 minutes respectively.

 Franco felt that The Bare Breasted Countess was an erotica film as opposed to a pornographic film.
 Franco compared the use of sex in his films to the film In the Realm of the Senses by Japanese director Nagisa Oshima whose film contained sex with social and political commentary.
 Franco compared his film to Oshima's, stating "there are lots of hardcore shots but nobody would say 'Oh, it's a porno film!'
 No. It's a very important story.
 I felt in [Female Vampire] I did the same thing.
 There was a need to show it, like you must show how Dracula sucks his blood, you need to show how this Countess sucks the semen."
 Some scenes with the vampires were filmed twice....in the manner of a traditional vampire film and also in a much more graphic style.

 The film was edited by Franco and Ramon Ardid (Lina Romay's then-husband) under the combined pseudonym Pierre Querut.

 Release

 The film premiered in France under the title La Comtesse noire on 7 May 1975.
-Producers added hardcore pornography scenes to the film on some of its releases.
+The producers added hardcore pornography scenes to the film on some of its releases.
 The film has been released under several alternative English titles, including Yacula, Jacula, Bare-Breasted Vampire, The Bare Breasted Countess and Naked Vampire.
-The film was screened under the title The Bare Breasted Countess at the 2009 Fantastic Fest with Lina Romay and Franco in attendance (Franco's preferred title).
+The film was screened as The Bare Breasted Countess (Franco's preferred title) at the 2009 Fantastic Fest with Lina Romay and Franco in attendance.

 Female Vampire was released by Image Entertainment on DVD on 8 August 2000.
 The film was re-released on DVD and blu-ray disc by Kino International.
 The Kino release includes both a 71-minute "horror version" and a 101-minute "erotic version".